nishita717/FinalProject_ES170/README.md

 # FinalProject_ES170
 Laura and Nishita's ES-170 Final Project Code
-This is the code for our final project.
+This is the code for our final project which deals with the Variational Quantum Eigensolver algorithm.
 It includes four parts of code and a test code.
+The first part includes creating a Hamiltonian for Lithium Hydride and finding the minimum eigenvalue corresponding to the groundstate energy in numpy.
+The second part is running VQE in Pyquil/Grove for different gate combinations using the Nelder-Mead minimization algorithm.
+Part 3 repeats this using Powell minimization algorithm.
+Part 4 repeats this using Conjugate Gradient (CG) minimization algorithm.
+The test code file offers some of the most important parts of our project.